itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	Description: 'Description'  ':' text+=SentenceWithReferences*;

-The user can use the type *Text* for the name of an entity which can consist of multiple words and is not limited by the Java-ID conventions.
+The user can use the type `Text` for the name of an entity which can consist of multiple words and is not limited by the Java-ID conventions.
 Keywords that should be used in Text must be added explicit:

 	Text: ( 'To' |  'to' | 'A' | 'a' | 'the' | 'The' | WORD | ANY_OTHER)+;

- To add further informations for an entity the user can create a description for each entity using the type *SentenceWithReferences*.
-Such a sentence consists of TextWithReferences and a punctuation:
+ To add further informations for an entity the user can create a description for each entity using the type `SentenceWithReferences`.
+Such a sentence consists of `textWithReferences` and a `punctuation`:

-	SentenceWithReferences: text=TextWithReferences punctuation=('.' | '!' | '?');
+	SentenceWithReferences: textWithReferences=TextWithReferences punctuation=('.' | '!' | '?');

-*TextWithReferences* allows the combined use of references to entities and plain text.
-In order to recover the plain text representation of TextWithReferences the rule is defined as follows:
+`TextWithReferences` allows the combined use of references to entities and plain text.
+In order to recover the plain text representation of `TextWithReferences` the rule is defined as follows:

 	TextWithReferences:
 		(onlyRefs+=[Entities|STRING]+ |